 We are committed to the well-being of our community and will keep you informed as we continue to monitor this dynamic situation.
 For our clinical providers, please also stay informed of COVID-19 updates from UT Physicians, Memorial Hermann, Harris Health, MD Anderson Cancer Center, and other clinics and hospitals where you provide care.

-Additional ResourcesUT Physicians Patient Information UT Physicians Patient Information (en español) CDC COVID-19 Guidance Harris County Public Health Texas Department of State Health Services
+Additional ResourcesCOVID-19 Center of Excellence UT Physicians Patient Information UT Physicians Patient Information (en español) Harris County Public Health Texas Department of State Health Services

-Media inquires need to be directed to the Media Relations Hotline: 713-500-3030.
+Media inquiries need to be directed to the Media Relations Hotline: 713-500-3030.